We love —

-- Embarking on a cruise on the Baltic Sea and soaking up the sunset reflected on the sparkling waters.
+- Embarking on a cruise across the Baltic Sea and soaking up the sunset as it shimmers across the sparkling waters.

-- Discovering Helsinki, a fascinating capital where neo-classical architecture meets contemporary design.
+- Discovering Helsinki, a captivating capital where elegant neoclassical architecture blends seamlessly with bold contemporary design.

 Customer reviews —